Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 Cons:

-- Long-term commitment required for the best pricing
+- Long-term commitment needed for best pricing

 6. Windscribe — Best for Developers and a Genuinely Flexible Free Tier